 This is made possible through system functionality such as course and resource management and scheduling, online booking and payment, automated communications & tasks, detailed reporting, sales & marketing tools and finance management, to name a few.

 Ultimately, training management software is an operational-focused tool that uses automation to make life easier for training companies.

 At the highest level, there are two main groups that use training management software - internal training departments and external training providers.

-The main groups that use training management software
+The 4 main uses of training management software

 Commercial training providers

 For commercial training providers, a training management system is a solution that is perfectly placed to help you sell more training and ultimately to grow your business.